objcio/articles/2014-12-10-debugging-checklist.md

 ### Is This Object Really the Right Class?

-This is mostly an Objective-C problem; in Swift, there's a stronger type system with way stronger guarantees about the type of an object or value.
+This is mostly an Objective-C problem; in Swift, there's a stronger type system with more precise guarantees about the type of an object or value.
 However, in Objective-C, it's fairly common to accidentally have objects of the wrong class.

 For example, in [Deckset](http://www.decksetapp.com), we were adding a new feature that had to do with fonts.
 One of the objects had a `fonts` array property, and I assumed the objects in the array were of type `NSFont`.
 As it turned out, the array contained `NSString` objects (the font names).
 It took quite a while to figure this out, because, for the most part, things worked as expected.
 In Objective-C, one way to check this is by having assertions.
 Another way to help yourself is to encode type information in the name (e.g. this array could have been named `fontNames`).
 In Swift, these errors can be prevented by having precise types (e.g. `[NSFont]` rather than `[AnyObject]`).